IncheonMakerB/capstone-design/README.md

 It communicates the application with the ATmega via Bluetooth.

-Enter commands into the speech recognition tool in application.
+It enter commands into the speech recognition tool in application.

 The command entered in the ATmega is converted.